owid/owid-grapher/site/README.md

 In brief, the WordPress rendering is based around parsing, enhancing, and hydrating the HTML output of WordPress using cheerio (jQuery for node.js) and React.

+## CSS guidelines

+1. Our main utility classes are in `typography.scss`, `colors.scss`, `mixins.scss`, `variables.scss`, and `grid.scss`.
+They're all quite short files so it's worth just scrolling through them to get a sense of what they should be used for.
+2. There are also some reusable components shared between the site and grapher in `packages/@ourworldindata/components`
+3. For new components, it's generally recommended to create a new file in the same directory as the component (or put it in another related file if it's small)
+4. We generally follow [BEM](https://getbem.com/) for class naming (but don't use Sass's `&__block-name` feature, as that hurts greppability)
+5. For responsive styles, we don't have a hard rule on whether or not you should write mobile first and then use media queries to style desktop, or the other way around.

+## Google Docs

 We are currently switching to ArchieML and Google Docs (usually referred to as `Gdocs` in the codebase) to more conveniently match the writing preferences of our authors.
 This is a work in progress and not all features supported by WordPress are in place yet.

 [Reference document showing all the Archie syntax we support.](https://docs.google.com/document/d/1OLoTWloy4VecOjKTjB1wLV6tEphHJIMXfexrf1ZYJzU/edit) (Only accessible by OWID team members)